top of page

 want to boost your soil fertility, we are here to help.

 How do we do it?
+It all depends?

-So why do we need biology in the system?
+So why do we need biology in the system

 Having a balanced soil food web in place, (bacteria, fungi, nematodes, protozoa,) means that plants can control the nutrient cycling that's happening in the root zone by investing some of their sugar and carbohydrates they produce, captured from the sun and air in order to feed bacteria and fungi, which causes these organisms to multiply around the root zone, then they get busy harvesting nutrients from organic matter and parent material in the sands, silts and clays which they absorb into their bodies.
 This attracts predatory microbes, protozoa and nematodes which consume bacteria and fungi.
 The wastes left behind from these predators contain an abundance of nutrients in plant available form that the plant can take up.
 This results in well nourished, resilient plants that produce nourishing food for us.